quephird/fun-with-query-expressions/index.md

 So... the next thing I needed to do was look for a type provider for Excel... and I came across [ExcelProvider](http://fsprojects.github.io/ExcelProvider/), which is ok to use on the Mono platform.
 (There is another package from Microsoft, which is nicely explained [here](https://blogs.msdn.microsoft.com/jackhu/2011/04/19/fsharp-excel-reading-and-writing-from-and-to-excel/), but you need to use Windows.)

-To install it, run the following:
+To install it, I ran the following:

 ```
 nuget install excelprovider
 ```

-When I did this, it installed the package to my home directory; I'm not absolutely sure this is the proper way to install global libraries or if that is even recommended.
+(When I did this, it installed the package to my home directory and not the project directory I was already in; I'm not absolutely sure this is the proper way to install libraries or if installing them globally is even recommended.)

 Nonetheless, here, I reference the dependency, open the package, declare a type provider for the file, and then instantiate a class so I can actually read from it: